 Use the Next.js fetch option next: { revalidate: <seconds> } to cache responses; lower for live odds, higher for static views.

-No. It is REST over HTTPS, so the native fetch in the App Router is all you need.
+No. It is REST over HTTPS, so the native fetch in the App Router is all you need — there is no SDK or native module to install.

 Free tier to start, one API key, normalized responses across every league and sportsbook.